UPMC Children's Hospital of Pittsburgh: New hospital campus

 In 2011, the main building of the hospital became one of the first LEED certified children's hospital buildings in the U.S. The same year, CHP also bid on a plot of land in South Fayette, Pennsylvania to build a new $24 million outpatient center.
 The bid was approved and the new outpatient center (Children's Hospital of Pittsburgh South) opened in 2014.

 In 2014, CHP leaders announced that they would undergo an expansion of the NICU because of the limited capacity.
 The announcement also came with expansions of the outpatient hematology clinic, the bone marrow transplant unit, the cardiac unit, and the telemedicine program due to increased demand since the move to Lawrenceville.

-The hospital was used as an exterior filming location to the 2015 comedy-drama film, Me and Earl and the Dying Girl.
-The hospital served as the place where one of the characters was being treated for cancer.

 In February 2016, UVA Children's Hospital in Virginia partnered with CHP to expand their pediatric liver transplant program, learning from the program already existing at CHP.

-In the wake of the 2020 Coronavirus Pandemic the hospital revised its visitor policy to only allow two parents of each child on the inpatient wards.
+In the wake of the 2020 Coronavirus pandemic the hospital revised its visitor policy to only allow two parents of each child on the inpatient wards.
 The parents must also wear masks, and be the same two people throughout the entire stay.

 In November 2020, UPMC announced the opening of the new pediatric unit at UPMC Pinnacle Harrisburg.
 The new unit was opened in partnership with the UPMC Children's Hospital of Pittsburgh and consists of 26 pediatric beds.
-The unit is named "UPMC Children’s Harrisburg" and features telemedicine connections to the main hospital in Pittsburgh.
+The unit is named "UPMC Children's Harrisburg" and features telemedicine connections to the main hospital in Pittsburgh.